PyTables/PyTables/doc/source/usersguide/tutorials.rst

 We also introduce a new manner to describe a Table as a structured NumPy dtype (or even as a dictionary), as you can see in the Event description.
-See :meth:`File.createTable` about the different kinds of descriptor objects that can be passed to this method::
+See :meth:`File.create_table` about the different kinds of descriptor objects that can be passed to this method::

     from tables import *